SixArm/sixarm_brew_install/README.md

-# SixArm.com »<br>brew install our favorite formulae packages
+# SixArm.com »<br>brew install our favorite formulas

 These are our team's "brew install" commands for a typical Mac OSX computer.